IrenaNiu/5300-Dolphin/README.md

 successfully returned 0 rows
 SQL> delete from foo where data = "two"
-DELETE FROM foo WHERE data = "two" successfully deleted 1 rows from foo
-SQL> select * from foo
+DELETE FROM foo WHERE data = "two" successfully deleted 1 rows from foo and 0 indices SQL> select * from foo
 SELECT * FROM foo
 id data